Great West Life Assurance Co. Can Sells 6,853 Shares of Trinity Industries, Inc. (NYSE:TRN)

 Great West Life Assurance Co.
-Can trimmed its holdings in shares of Trinity Industries, Inc. (NYSE:TRN) by 13.3% in the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+Can reduced its position in Trinity Industries, Inc. (NYSE:TRN) by 13.3% in the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
 The firm owned 44,764 shares of the transportation company’s stock after selling 6,853 shares during the quarter.
 Great West Life Assurance Co.
-Can’s holdings in Trinity Industries were worth $873,000 at the end of the most recent quarter.
+Can’s holdings in Trinity Industries were worth $873,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-A number of research firms recently issued reports on TRN.
+TRN has been the subject of a number of research reports.
+Wells Fargo & Company upgraded shares of Trinity Industries from an “underweight” rating to an “overweight” rating and set a $30.00 target price for the company in a research report on Monday, December 14th.
 Zacks Investment Research raised shares of Trinity Industries from a “strong sell” rating to a “hold” rating and set a $21.00 price target on the stock in a research note on Tuesday, September 29th.
-Wells Fargo & Company raised shares of Trinity Industries from an “underweight” rating to an “overweight” rating and set a $30.00 price target on the stock in a research note on Monday, December 14th.
 Finally, BidaskClub raised shares of Trinity Industries from a “buy” rating to a “strong-buy” rating in a research note on Tuesday, December 22nd.
-One equities research analyst has rated the stock with a hold rating, two have issued a buy rating and one has issued a strong buy rating to the company’s stock.
-The company presently has an average rating of “Buy” and an average price target of $24.00.
+One research analyst has rated the stock with a hold rating, two have assigned a buy rating and one has assigned a strong buy rating to the stock.
+The company presently has a consensus rating of “Buy” and a consensus target price of $24.00.

 Shares of TRN opened at $28.45 on Wednesday.
 Trinity Industries, Inc. has a twelve month low of $14.53 and a twelve month high of $28.74.
 The company has a market cap of $3.25 billion, a P/E ratio of 218.85 and a beta of 1.59.
 The company has a current ratio of 2.47, a quick ratio of 1.65 and a debt-to-equity ratio of 2.23.
 The company’s fifty day simple moving average is $25.63 and its 200-day simple moving average is $21.79.

-Trinity Industries (NYSE:TRN) last posted its quarterly earnings results on Wednesday, October 21st.
-The transportation company reported $0.17 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.07 by $0.10.
-The company had revenue of $459.40 million for the quarter, compared to the consensus estimate of $443.80 million.
+Trinity Industries (NYSE:TRN) last announced its earnings results on Wednesday, October 21st.
+The transportation company reported $0.17 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.07 by $0.10.
 Trinity Industries had a net margin of 0.91% and a return on equity of 4.68%.
-During the same quarter last year, the firm posted $0.39 EPS.
+The business had revenue of $459.40 million for the quarter, compared to the consensus estimate of $443.80 million.
+During the same quarter in the prior year, the firm posted $0.39 earnings per share.
 Analysts predict that Trinity Industries, Inc. will post 0.29 earnings per share for the current fiscal year.

 The business also recently declared a quarterly dividend, which will be paid on Friday, January 29th.
 Investors of record on Friday, January 15th will be paid a $0.21 dividend.
 This represents a $0.84 annualized dividend and a yield of 2.95%.
 The ex-dividend date is Thursday, January 14th.
 This is an increase from Trinity Industries’s previous quarterly dividend of $0.19.
 Trinity Industries’s dividend payout ratio (DPR) is currently 60.32%.